cmtheit/SBer/README.md

 ```s
 sber -i d:\mythought.txt "My thought."
 ```
-The usage above will just redirected the input file to d:\mythought.txt£¬and the last sentence will be add as usual.
+The usage above will just redirected the input file to d:\mythought.txtï¼Œand the last sentence will be add as usual.

 ## -config